It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 The contents of the stomach include stomach acids.
 When these acids make contact with the food pipe and vocal chords, irritation, discomfort, and burning can occur.

-This is caused by a reflux action, meaning a backward or return flow.
-In silent reflux, stomach acid flows back into the esophagus and irritates the throat.
+A reflux action causes these uncomfortable sensations.
+Reflux refers to a backward or return flow.
+In LPR, stomach acid flows back into the esophagus and irritates the throat.

 The most common symptoms in adults include: